Gepetto/gepetto-viewer-corba/README.md

 It very often happens that the OmniNames server failed to start properly at boot.

-To check is the server is running, run:
+To check if the server is running, run:
 ```bash
 ps -C omniNames -o pid,args
 ```